 Start time and where to meet

-The workshops will start and 9.30am and finish at 2pm.
-Meeting point is the ticket office at Mid Sussex Golf Course, Spatham Ln, Ditchling BN6 8XJ (this is less than 1/4 a mile from the Butterfly farm)
+The workshops will start and 9.30am and finish at 1.30pm.
+Meeting point is at the Butterfly Farm

-Middleton Common Ln, Ditchling Common, Hassocks BN6 8SFDirections to Mid Sussex Gold Course (BN6 8XJ )Directions to Middleton Common Butterfly Farm (BN6 8SF)
+Middleton Common Ln, Ditchling Common, Hassocks BN6 8SFDirections to Middleton Common Butterfly Farm (BN6 8SF)

 Before The Workshop